CBS third-quarter revenue, profit tops estimates

-(Reuters) - Media company CBS Corp (CBS.N) beat analysts’ estimates for third-quarter revenue and profit on Thursday, driven by strong ad sales.
+(Reuters) - TV broadcaster and media company CBS Corp (CBS.N) beat analysts’ estimates for third-quarter revenue and profit on Thursday, boosted by strong advertising sales and higher digital subscriptions.

 CBS, home to popular shows such as the “Big Bang Theory,” and “NCIS”, said advertising revenue during the reported quarter rose 14.2 percent to $1.26 billion.

-The New York-based company’s results come at time when it has lost Chief Executive Officer Leslie Moonves amid allegations of sexual assault and harassment with former Chief Operating Officer Joe Ianniello being named interim CEO.
+The New York-based company’s results is its first report card since Chief Executive Officer Leslie Moonves resigned amid allegations of sexual assault and harassment.
+At stake is $120 million in severance payments owed to Moonves if the investigation proves Moonves did not leave the company for cause.
+The investigation and a board review of the findings is due by Jan.
+31, 2019.

+Former Chief Operating Officer Ianniello replaced Moonves as interim CEO while the company moves quickly to search for a replacement.
+Ianniello is in the running, sources have told Reuters.

-CBS has hired two law firms, Covington & Burling and Debevoise & Plimpton, to investigate the claims.
-The investigation is ongoing.
+An investigation into the allegations against Moonves and the culture of CBS by two law firms, Covington & Burling and Debevoise & Plimpton, continue.

 However, CBS said affiliate and subscription fees revenue — which includes revenue from cable and satellite TV operators and online streaming providers, including its own All Access offering — fell 12 percent to $1.01 billion.